Bman2386/Bubbles_JS_Project/README.md

     2. Render Wirefram of site
         - 1 day
     3. Build Game
+        -Obstacles to pop your bubble will appear with greater frequency as time goes on, but fear not!
+Your bubble will be able to gain life and shoot things to destroy obsticles in your way!
         - 3 Days
     4. Write Production Readme
         - 1/2 Day